 About Our Organization

-CVAH @ BWH was created in 2021 bringing together pioneering Brigham & Women’s Art & Medicine programs that started over 22 years ago with a single course at Harvard Medical School, Training the Eye: Improving the Art of Physical Diagnosis.
+VAH @ BWH was created in 2022 bringing together pioneering Brigham & Women’s Art & Medicine programs that started over 22 years ago with a single course at Harvard Medical School, Training the Eye: Improving the Art of Physical Diagnosis.
 Since then programs have expanded to serve medical students, trainees, and healthcare providers in all specialties.
-Learn about our mission, vision, and goals for this new Center.
+Learn about our mission, vision, and goals for this new initiative.

 Harvard Art Museums